 CEO's keep talking about innovation.
-There isn't any game without it they say.
-But there is no clarity on what this new elephant in the room is like?
+There isn't any game without it, they say.
+But it is a term often misunderstood.
+People wonder--

-Here are some ways in which the word innovation is mostly used in practice:
+Here are some ways in which the word innovation is used in practice:

 Innovation Is Change!